PavelSav1n/server-chat/README.md

 ## 1. SQL setup

 1.1.
 This application requires MySQL server, or any other [RDBMS](https://en.wikipedia.org/wiki/Relational_database#RDBMS).
 How to install and setup MySQL server on Windows you can see [this](https://youtu.be/u96rVINbAUI) video.
+Here you can download [MySQL Installer 8.0.32](https://dev.mysql.com/get/Downloads/MySQLInstaller/mysql-installer-community-8.0.32.0.msi)

 1.2.
 After you've finished with MySQL server setup, first of all you will need to create a `schema` for tables where we will be storing all data about users & messages.
 If you want to use `schema` of your own, you will have to change prepaired query code in `MessageDaoImpl.java` & `UserDaoImpl.java`
 ```SQL